ChinadaCam/DNScanner/README.md

 I started making this project as way to learn DNS scanning.

 At this moment this is the list of things that you can do:
- * Get IPv4 and IPv6
+ * Get IPv4 and IPv6.
- * Get MX Records
+ * Get MX/NS/CN Records.
- * Brute force subdomains
+ * Whois.
- * Output in txt.
-(Later PDF report will be added=
+ * Subdomains discovery.
+ * Output to text file.
+ * URL Status
+ * ICMP Checker

 It will be added:
  * Report to pdf
  * Get wildcard
+ * Geolocation

 <!-- GETTING STARTED -->